Great Fire of 1901: Origin

-In eight hours, the fire burned 146 city blocks, destroyed more than 2,367 buildings, and left almost 10,000 residents homeless, including the Afro-American Insurance Association, the first insurance company in the state.
+In eight hours, the fire burned 146 city blocks; destroyed over 2,367 buildings, including the Afro-American Insurance Association, the first insurance company in the state; and left almost 10,000 residents homeless.
 It is said the glow from the flames could be seen in Savannah, Georgia, and the smoke plumes in Raleigh, North Carolina.

 James Weldon Johnson, principal of a local school claimed, however, that firemen tried to save the fire from spreading to a white neighborhood, allowing black parts of town to burn down in the process:"We met many people fleeing.
 From them we gathered excitedly related snatches: the fiber factory catches afire - the fire department comes - fanned by a light breeze, the fire is traveling directly east and spreading out to the north, over the district where the bulk of Negroes in the western end of the city live - the firemen spend all their efforts saving a low row of frame houses just across the street on the south side of the factory, belonging to a white man named Steve Melton."

 Aftermath

 Florida Governor William S. Jennings declared martial law in Jacksonville and dispatched several state militia units to help.
 Reconstruction began immediately, and the city was returned to civil authority on May 17.
-Seven human deaths were reported.
+Seven deaths were reported.
 St. Andrew's Episcopal Church, built of bricks in 1887, was the only major church in the city to withstand the fire.
-The Duval County Courthouse and all its real estate records were destroyed in the fire.
+The Duval County Courthouse and all its real estate records were destroyed.
 To this day real estate deeds in Duval County refer either to "the current public records of Duval County, Florida" or, if the records predate the fire, "the former public records of Duval County, Florida."
 It is the only county in Florida for which that is the case.
 The only existing pre-Fire real estate records are title abstracts saved by Title and Trust, a title company that still charges for their use.